Dial Press

 The Dial magazine founded a book publisher, The Dial Press, in 1924.
 The publishing house survived, and, by the 1960s, Dial was jointly owned by Richard Baron and Dell Publishing; E. L. Doctorow was editor-in-chief.
 Best-selling authors included James Baldwin and Vance Bourjaily.
 When Doubleday acquired Dell, the children's division of Dial Press was sold to E. P. Dutton.
 Dutton was bought by New American Library, which in turn became a part of the Penguin Group, a division of Pearson PLC.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Dial Press" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Dial Press" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools